maslab-ufrgs/TAP_GA_QL/README.md

 ```
 optional arguments:
   -h, --help            show this help message and exit
+  -f FILE               The network file. (default: None)
   --printTravelTime     Print link's travel time at each iteration in the
-                        output file (default: False)
+                        output file. (default: False)
+  --printDriversPerRoute
+                        Print the amount of drivers per route of each OD
+                        pair(Warning:QL only!). (default: False)
   -d, --printDriversPerLink
                         Print the number of drivers in each link in the output
-                        file (default: False)
+                        file. (default: False)
   --printEdges          Print the edges of the graph. (default: False)
-  -o, --printPairOD     Print the average travel time for in the header in the
+  -o, --printODpair     Print the average travel time for in the header in the
-                        output file (default: False)
+                        output file. (default: False)
-  --printDriversPerRoute
-                        Prints the amount of drivers per route of each OD pair(default:False)
   -i PRINTINTERVAL, --printInterval PRINTINTERVAL
                         Interval by which the messages are written in the
-                        output file (default: 1)
+                        output file. (default: 1)
   -g GENERATIONS, --generations GENERATIONS
-                        Maximum mumber of generations in each configuration
+                        Maximum mumber of generations in each configuration.
                         (default: 400)
   -p POPULATION, --population POPULATION
-                        Size of population for the genetic algorithm (default:
+                        Size of population for the genetic algorithm.
-                        100)
+                        (default: 100)
   --grouping GROUPING [GROUPING ...]
-                        List of group sizes for drivers in each configuration
+                        List of group sizes for drivers in each configuration.
-                        (default: [100])
+                        (default: [1])
   -a ALPHAS [ALPHAS ...], --alphas ALPHAS [ALPHAS ...]
-                        List of learning rates in each configuration (default:
+                        List of learning rates in each configuration.
-                        [0.9])
+                        (default: [0.9])
   --decays DECAYS [DECAYS ...]
-                        List of decays in each configuration (default: [0.99])
+                        List of decays in each configuration. (default:
+                        [0.99])
   -c CROSSOVERS [CROSSOVERS ...], --crossovers CROSSOVERS [CROSSOVERS ...]
                         List of rate of crossover in the population in each
-                        configuration (default: [0.2])
+                        configuration. (default: [0.2])
   -m MUTATIONS [MUTATIONS ...], --mutations MUTATIONS [MUTATIONS ...]
-                        List of rate of mutations in each configuration
+                        List of rate of mutations in each configuration.
                         (default: [0.001])
   --ks KS [KS ...]
 List of the 'K' hyperparameters for the KSP
-                        (K-ShortestPath) Algorithm (default: [8])
+                        (K-ShortestPath) Algorithm. (default: [8])
-  --intervals INTERVALS [INTERVALS ...]
-                        List of intervals that signal the frequency the QL
-                        values are supposed to be fed into GA (default:
-                        [None])
+  --exchangeGAQL EXCHANGEGAQL [EXCHANGEGAQL ...]
+                        Frequency with which the GA sends its best solution to
+                        the QL. (default: [10])
   --repetitions REPETITIONS
-                        How many times it should be repeated (default: 1)
+                        How many times it should be repeated. (default: 1)
-  --net [NETWORK_NAME]  Which network should be used (default: OW10_1)
   --experimentType {1,2,3,4}
-                        1 - QL only 2 - GA only 3 - QL builds solution for GA
+                        1 - QL only; 2 - GA only; 3 - QL builds solution for
-                        4 - GA and QL exchange solutions (default: 1)
+                        GA; 4 - GA and QL exchange solutions. (default: 1)
   -e ELITE_SIZE, --elite_size ELITE_SIZE
                         How many elite individuals should be kept after each
-                        generation (default: 5)
+                        generation. (default: 5)
   --number-of-processes NUMBER_OF_PROCESSES
                         How many parallel processes should be used to run the
-                        experiment configurations (default: 1)
+                        experiment configurations. (default: 1)
   --ql-table-initiation {zero,coupling,random}
-                        Defines what values the QL-table will be initiated with.(default: zero)
+                        How to initiate the Q-Table. (default: zero)
+  -n FLOW [FLOW ...], --flow FLOW [FLOW ...]
+                        List of numbers of drivers used to evaluate the link
+                        costs. (default: [0])
   -epl EPSILON [EPSILON ...], --epsilon EPSILON [EPSILON ...]
                         List of epsilons for Q-Learning. (default: [1])
 ```